jhlywa/chess.js/README.md

 ## TODO

+- flags should really be a bit-field instead of a string
 - undo move on board, instead of just pop()'ing a copy
 - add draw detection for insufficient material and draw by repetition
 - add method to generate PGN ([Portable Game Notation](http://en.wikipedia.org/wiki/Portable_Game_Notation)) output